prabinov42/WhyNotR/why_not_r.md

 Why not R?
 ================
 Peter Rabinovitch
-2022-10-16 13:10:10
+2022-11-04 16:13:44

 # Introduction

 Data is the foundation for business.
-Our business schools, both undergraduate and MBA levels, need to prepare students for the data driven world, where data is abundant, messy, heterogeneous, and potentially valuable.
+Our business schools, at both undergraduate and MBA levels, need to prepare students for the data-driven world, where data is abundant, messy, heterogeneous, and potentially valuable.

 The tools being used are frequently sub-optimal - likely the tools that